-Simply enter a project name and an organization if you have that setup already, it is optional.
-It’s essentially to organize projects into folders.
+Simply enter a project name and an organization if you have that set up already, it is optional.
+It’s essential to organize projects into folders.
 FYI, my example below is now removed.

 Now that you’ve created your project, it’s time to enter Google Cloud Functions (GCF).
 It can be found in the left sidebar, in the Compute category, among a list of many other GCP products.

 At this point, Google will detect if you have a billing account already created.
 GCF has a free tier that is very easy to stay within for smallish to medium projects, but if you go over, you’ll need to pay.
 The most I ever paid was 2 cents overage.
 If you have already created a billing account you can attach it to this project like below.
 Otherwise, it will guide you to creating one.
 It’s quick and easy and not worth showing here.
 You just enter your payment details.

 Now with billing out of the way we can start creating our GCF.
 You’ll be directed to enter a name.
 This is simply for labeling and is used to create the URL for the function.
 Next, select a region for where the function should run.
 This can be your own time zone.
 Next, you choose a trigger type.
 Most of the time it will be HTTP unless you’re deep into other development and if that is the case you’ll likely not need this guide.
 Copy the URL, you’ll need that for the scheduler.